A Trusted Friend in a Complicated World

 Chilier

-It’s easy to fall hard and fast for this little sweetie.
-The toy breeds responsible for this bombshell of cuteness are the Cavalier King Charles spaniel and the Chihuahua.
-Talk about contrasting temperaments!
-The spaniel has a reputation for being gentle, easygoing, super affectionate and—let’s face is—a lazy little napper.
-The Chihuahua, on the other hand, is alert, spirited, and self-confident.
-Both parent breeds have large, round eyes, but the Chilier leans a little toward the spaniel side with the expressive eyes (versus the saucier peepers of the Chihuahua).
-The mask and tan highlight around the eyes are traits of both parents.
-Ears on the Chihuahua are erect, but they may also sport fringes depending on the coat.
-This Chilier has the spaniel side of the drop-shaped ears and the Chihuahua with the fringe.
-Head’s up—one of the health issues of a Cavalier is degenerative heart disease, and this type of dog food could be to blame.
+Talk about a bombshell of cuteness—and contrasting temperaments!
+The Cavalier King Charles has a reputation for being gentle, easygoing, super affectionate and—let’s face—a lazy little napper.
+The Chihuahua, on the other hand, is alert, spirited and self-confident.
+Both parent breeds have large, round eyes, but this Chilier leans a little toward the spaniel side with the expressive eyes (versus the saucier peepers of the Chihuahua).
+The cute mask and tan highlight around the eyes are traits of both parents.
+Heads up: One of the health issues of a Cavalier is degenerative heart disease, so a proactive approach with regular vet checkups is vital to managing your dog’s health.

 A Dorgi, corgi and dachshund mix, out for a walk in the city